THE SKREN SUCCESSION

 “Yeah, but you make them count.
 You’re not just saying them.
 You know?”

-After rehearsal one evening, Jason saw Mr. Carlson reviewing footage on a Skren MiyoVox Pro-48, one of those chunky shoulder-mounted camcorders that had flooded the market after the engineers at Skren figured out how to cram AI analysis into consumer electronics.
-The machine sat on the prop table, its boxy black body catching the stage lights, chrome accents gleaming.
-Mr. Carlson was watching the tiny flip-out screen, scrolling through blocky green text.
+After rehearsal one evening, Jason found Mr. Carlson backstage reviewing footage on a Skren MiyoVox Pro-48, one of those chunky shoulder-mounted camcorders that had flooded the market after the engineers at Skren figured out how to cram AI analysis into consumer electronics.
+The machine sat on the prop table, its boxy black body catching the stage lights, chrome accents glinting.
+Mr. Carlson watched the tiny flip-out screen, scrolling through blocky green text.

 “What’s it say?”
 Jason asked.

-Mr. Carlson looked up, smiled.
-"Honestly?
-I don't pay much attention to the metrics.
-But it's good for reviewing blocking, seeing what the audience sees."
+Mr. Carlson looked up, smiling and slightly startled.
+“Honestly?
+I don’t pay much attention to the metrics.
+But it’s good for reviewing blocking, seeing what the audience sees.”
 He tilted the screen toward Jason.
 Numbers scrolled past: ENGAGEMENT METRIC 7.4/10.0.
 GESTURE AUTHENTICITY 82% OPTIMAL.
-"The machine thinks we did okay."
+“The machine thinks we did pretty good, actually.”

-Jason stared at those numbers, transfixed.
+Jason stared at the numbers.
+A door opened in his mind.
 Someone at RadioShack was selling used MiyoVox units for two hundred bucks.
 Jason had been saving money from his job at the 7-Eleven, originally planning to buy a better car stereo.
-But the idea of seeing himself the way others saw him, of having a machine tell him exactly what worked and what didn't—it felt like the answer to a question he hadn't known how to ask.
+But the idea of seeing himself the way others saw him, of having a machine tell him exactly what worked and what didn’t, it felt like the answer to a question he had been too afraid to ask.

-He bought the MiyoVox the next Saturday.
-Carried it home in its foam-lined case like it was made of glass.
+He bought the MiyoVox the next Saturday, carried it home in its foam-lined case like it was made of crystal.

-Jason's bedroom became a studio.
-He'd set up the MiyoVox on his desk, angled toward the space where his bed met the wall.
-After his parents retreated to their separate rooms—his mother's door clicking shut at 8:30, his father's at 9:00—Jason would pull out monologues from the plays Mr. Carlson had lent him and perform for the camera.
+Jason’s bedroom became a studio.
+He set up the MiyoVox on his desk, angled toward the space where his bed met the wall.
+After his parents retreated to their separate rooms—his mother’s door clicking shut at 8:30, his father’s at 9:00—Jason pulled out monologues from the plays Mr. Carlson had lent him and performed for the camera.

-The MiyoVox would record for as long as the VHS-C cartridge had space, then Jason would rewind and watch himself on the tiny screen.
-After thirty seconds of mechanical whirring, the analysis would scroll across the display:
+The MiyoVox recorded for as long as the VHS–C cartridge had space, then Jason rewound and watched himself on the tiny screen.
+After thirty seconds of mechanical whirring, the analysis scrolled across the display:

 PERFORMANCE ANALYSIS COMPLETE.

-The synthesized voice would emerge from the tinny speaker, each syllable pronounced with equal emphasis, no natural rhythm: "I am pleased to inform.
-Analysis is now complete."
+The synthesized voice emanated from the tinny speaker, each syllable pronounced with equal emphasis and no natural rhythm: “I am pleased to inform.
+Analysis is now complete.”

 ENGAGEMENT METRIC: 5.8/10.0 VOCAL PROJECTION: INSUFFICIENT EYE-LINE DEPTH: 41% OPTIMAL RANGE

-Jason would rewind, try again.
+Jason rewound, tried again.
 Louder this time.
-Looking directly at the camera.
-He'd watch the numbers climb: 6.2.
+Looking intently at a spot on the wall.
+He watched the numbers climb: 6.2.
 Then 6.9.
 Then 7.4.

-Each increase felt like proof of something.
+Each increase felt like a reward.
 He was getting better.
-The machine said so.
+The machine told him so.

-He spent hours this way, The Smiths and The Cure playing softly from his boombox while he performed and re-recorded, performed and re-recorded.
-After a while he stopped watching himself in the playbacks; he only saw the machine's analysis.
+He spent hours this way, The Smiths and The Cure playing softly from his boombox while he performed and re-recorded, over and over.
+After a while he stopped watching himself in the playbacks; he only saw the machine’s analysis.
 His mother never knocked.
 His father never emerged.
-The house was three people in three rooms, all of them watching screens, all of them alone.
+The house was three people in three rooms, all of them engaged with their devices, all of them alone.

-Beth kissed him behind the stage curtains a few weeks later, and Jason felt like he'd finally done something right.
-They hooked up twice more after that—once in her car, once in his.
-Both times were fumbling and brief, but they meant he was the kind of person things happened to.
+Days later, after sharing more of her Red Vines, Beth kissed him behind the stage curtains.
+Jason felt like he was performing, and Beth was his audience.
+They hooked up twice more after that, once in her car, once in his.
+Both times were fumbling and brief; Beth didn’t seem to mind.

-But even as it was happening, part of Jason was calculating how he'd describe it later, wondering what engagement metric it would score.
+But even as it was happening, part of Jason wondered what engagement metric he would score, calculating how he could improve it.

 A year went by.

-David Brennan was a legend in their small town's theater scene—a director who'd supposedly almost made it in Los Angeles before crawling back to southern Oregon to torture high school students and community theater actors.
-He had a graying ponytail and wore scarves even in summer.
-When he announced auditions for Mother Hicks, half the drama class signed up just to say they'd worked with him.
+David Brennan was a legend in their small town’s theater scene, a director who had almost made it in Los Angeles before crawling back to southern Oregon to torture high school students and community theater actors.
+He wore a salt and pepper ponytail and a scarf even in summer.
+When he announced auditions for Mother Hicks, half the drama class signed up just for the opportunity to work with him.

-Jason auditioned on a whim, expecting nothing.
-He got cast in the ensemble—a nameless member of the Depression-era chorus, few lines, mostly reactions and movement.
+Jason followed the crowd and auditioned, expecting nothing.
+He got cast in the ensemble, as a nameless member of the Depression-era chorus.
+He could count his lines on one hand; the part was mostly reactions and movement.
 It should have been disappointing, but David made it sound important.

-"The chorus is the soul of this piece," he announced at the first rehearsal, pacing the stage like a caged animal.
-"You are the voice of poverty, of desperation, of America's forgotten.
-I need you to dig deep.
-I need you to bleed."
+“The chorus is the soul of this piece,” David announced at the first rehearsal, pacing the stage without making any eye contact.
+“You are the voice of poverty, of America’s forgotten.
+I need you to dig deep, to bleed.”

-Jason brought the MiyoVox to the third rehearsal.
-During a break, he recorded himself running through the crowd movements, then watched the playback in the corner of the room.
-The green screen flickered with data.
+He brought the MiyoVox to the second rehearsal.
+During a break, he recorded himself running through the crowd movements, and watched the playback in the corner of the room.
+The small screen flickered with green text:

 GESTURE AUTHENTICITY: 73% OPTIMAL SPATIAL AWARENESS: ACCEPTABLE RANGE